albertomh/djereo/README.md

 > [![Python](https://img.shields.io/badge/Python-4584b6?logo=python&logoColor=ffde57)](https://docs.djangoproject.com/en/stable/)
 > Starting a Python project?
 Try [pycliche](https://github.com/albertomh/pycliche), the base
-> djereo is built on, as your Python project template.
+> `djereo` is built on, as your Python project template.

+## Quickstart

+This section covers how to create a Django project using `djereo` as a template.

-## Prerequisites
+### Prerequisites

-To use `djereo` the following must be available locally:
+The following must be available locally:

 - [Python 3.10](https://docs.python.org/3.10/) or above
 - [uv](https://docs.astral.sh/uv/)

-## Bootstrap a new Django project
+### Bootstrap a new Django project

 Bootstrap a new Django project using `djereo`: